WhatTheDickens/engl340-s24/mod-7/html-basics.md

 The result will look pretty bare bones: The sentence, "This is an HTML document with one-sentence" looking rather lonely in the upper left of your browser window, probably in the Times font, on a white background.

 Notice that the address in your browser's location bar doesn't begin with `http://`  or or `https://` but with `file://`, and that the rest of the address is simply the path to the file on your machine.
-We saw the same thing before when ...
+We saw the same thing before when [you navigated your local file system through the browser]({{ site.url }}/mod-1/file-system#navigating-your-file-system-through-your-browser).

 Notice that this bit of your file is nowhere to be seen: